Six signs that it’s time to change your storm drain filter

 Storm drain filters are the easy solution for keeping waste out of the water system.
 But these filters only work their best for so long before you need to replace them.
-There are a few telltale signs that it’s time to replace your storm drain filter.
+Which compromises the EPA’s storm water pollution prevention guidelines.

-- Sediment buildup — If there is one-quarter of an inch or more of sediment buildup, your filter insert most likely needs to be replaced.
+If there is one-quarter of an inch or more of sediment buildup, your filter insert most likely needs to be replaced.

-- Visible scum — It’s time to replace the filter if there is a visible line of scum building up around it.
+It’s time to replace the filter if there is a visible line of scum building up around it.
 This is usually a sign of recurring standing water.

-- Three years — Regardless of the state of the filter, if three years have passed without it being replaced, it’s time!
+Regardless of the state of the filter, if three years have passed without it being replaced, it’s time!

 Shop storm drain filters and more at AbsorbentsOnline